It's Rush Limbaugh and the most listened to radio talk show in America by far.

 It is proof that the U.S. military is more successful than the world wants to believe.

-Ramadi demonstrates that large parts of Iraq, not just Anbar province, but also many other rural areas along the Tigris and Euphrates rivers are essentially pacified today.
+Ramadi demonstrates that large parts of Iraq, not just Anbar province, but also many other rural areas along the Tigris and Euphrates rivers, are essentially pacified today.

 This is news the world doesn't hear.

-Ramadi, long a hotbed of unrest, a city that once formed the southwestern tip of the notorious Sunni Triangle is now telling a different story.
+Ramadi, long a hotbed of unrest, a city that once formed the southwestern tip of the notorious Sunni triangle, is now telling a different story.

-Story of Americans who came here as liberators, became hated occupiers, and are now the protectors of Iraqi reconstruction.
+Story of Americans who came here as liberators, became hated occupiers, and are now the protectors of Iraqi Reconstruction.

-That is well, it's news to them because they discovered it.
+That is, well, it's news to them because they discovered it.

 They actually sent a reporter over from Der Spiegel and discovered this.

-Parts of Baghdad worse than one might imagine, Ulrich Fichner writes, and one can sense the civil war that awaits when outside authority disappears.
+And one can sense the civil war that awaits when outside authority disappears.

 Only the Americans could keep the lid on Baghdad long enough to keep war from exploding in the city.

-Only Americans can keep the lid on this.
+Der Spiegel, only Americans can keep the lid on this.

-I'm gonna tell you what's driving this.
+I'm going to tell you what's driving this.

 And it's quite simple.